pmrt/tic-tac-toe/README.md

 ### app.js API

 Want to modify the game GUI?
-You can do it without coding a single line of Javascript, nothing but the calls to the API!.
+You can do it without coding a single line of Javascript, nothing but the calls to the API!

 ### Quick guide without using graph.js